napi-rs/website/docs/concepts/class.md

 ## Class as argument

-`Class` is different between [`Object`](./object). `Class` could have Rust methods, associated functions on it.
-Every field in `Class` could be mutated in JavaScript.
+`Class` is different from [`Object`](./object). `Class` can have Rust methods and associated functions on it.
+Every field in `Class` can mutated in JavaScript.

 So the ownership of the `Class` is actually transferred to the JavaScript side while you are creating it.
-It is managed by JavaScript GC, and the only way you can pass it back is pass the `reference` of it.
+It is managed by the JavaScript GC, and you can only pass it back by passing its `reference`.

 ```rust title=lib.rs
 fn accept_class(engine: &QueryEngine) {